Military band: Cameroon

 Cameroonian military bands solely follow the French precedent for military music and military bands.
 The Yaoundé based Music Band Company of the Cameroonian Armed Forces under the baton of Captain Florent Essimbi is the main military band of the country.
 The band was founded in 1959, a year before Cameroon gained its independence, as purely a brass band company.
 Because of its increase in musicians it was upgraded to a musical section 10 years later.
 It has retained its current name since 2004.
 The band currently and has previously relied on its cooperation with the French Military and specifically its connections to musicians from the Conservatoire national supérieur de musique et de danse de Lyon.
 Other band include the Musique du Carroussel spécial de l'armée, the Musique de la Garde Présidentielle and the Musique de la gendarmerie.

+Egypt

+The Egyptian Armed Forces Symphonic Band is the main band of the Egyptian Armed Forces and was founded in 1838.
+They perform at many occasions like state visits, funerals, parades, and the annual graduation ceremony at the Egyptian Military Academy in Cairo, the capital of Egypt.
+They also have a pipe band division as well.

+The band has been known for playing performances of national anthems quite poorly, such as when Angela Merkel, Vladimir Putin and François Hollande visited the country for a state visit.

+During funerals, the band plays the Funeral March composed by Frédéric Chopin.
+Notable examples include the funerals of Anwar Sadat in 1981, the martyrs of the Attack On Rafah in 2012, Omar Soleiman in 2013, Hisham Barakat in 2015, Ahmed Zewail in 2016, Hosni Mubarak in 2020, and Jehan Sadat in 2021.

+Instruments featured in the band include the Trombone, Tuba, Euphonium, Wagner tuba, French horn, Trumpet, Cornet, Clarinet, Bassoon, Saxophone, Western concert flute, Piccolo, Snare drum, Bass drum and the Cymbal.

 Ethiopia

 Although Ethiopia has a very long militarily history dating back to the Kingdom of Axum its bands were firstly of the French manner of a fanfare band.
-The first regular defence orchestra was established by the early 20th century before the Italian invasion of the 1930s, based on the British and German tradition.
+The first regular band was established by the early 20th century before the Italian invasion of the 1930s, based on the British and German tradition.